-- !
+!
 The review found that the areas that we need to work on are how we recognise and reward people as well as developing the skills of our leaders.
-We need to keep thinking about how we communicate to make sure everyone gets the messages they need. - Recognised as bronze level for the Defence Employer Recognition Scheme we are now working towards the Silver level.
-Council to begin working towards silver level of Defence Employer Recognition Scheme (gov.wales).
+We need to keep thinking about how we communicate to make sure everyone gets the messages they need.